Liam27092003/CS-121-FinalProject/README.md

 ## Contributors

-This application is developed and maintained by [Your Name/Team Name].
+This application is developed and maintained by:

-## License

-[License information goes here if applicable]
+RONCALES, JOHN LIAM-28
+ASIS, JHENREY-24
+MANALO, JHON ZEDRICK-24
+IDEA, PAUL IVAN-24